tobyhede/postsql/README.md

 http://ssql-pgaustin.herokuapp.com/#1

 Details
 -------------------------------------

-  JSON Types need to be mapped into corresponding PG types
+In order to be used in WHERE and ORDER BY correctly JSON field, the various JSON Types need to be mapped into corresponding PG types.

     Number     => INT or DOUBLE PRECISION
     String     => TEXT
     Date       => TIMESTAMP
     Boolean    => BOOLEAN
     Array      => ARRAY of appropriate PG Type
-  Object     =>
+    Object     => ?
     null       => NULL

-   USING the following functions:
+Functions expect a column of pg JSON type.

-   Each function takes a JSON column and a field to access as string Nested fields can be access as well eg "person.name"
+All functions will accept a JSON field as a string in dot notation, allowing access to fields of arbtirary depth eg "person.name".

-     json_string

-     json_int

-     json_float
+  json_string(column, field) returns TEXT

+    SELECT id, json_string(data,'person.name') FROM things WHERE json_string(data,'person.name') = 'Zaphod';
+    SELECT id, json_string(data,'name') FROM things WHERE json_string(data,'name') LIKE 'G%';

+  json_int(column, field) returns INT

+    SELECT id, json_int(data,'person.id') FROM things WHERE json_int(data,'person.id') = 10;
+    SELECT id, json_int(data,'count') FROM things WHERE json_int(data,'count') <= 99;

+  json_float(column, field) returns DOUBLE PRECISION

      json_bool
          literal js true will convert to PG true, other values are falsey